Steve Wintermeier, CFP®, Managing Principal

 After serving as a strategy consultant assisting small and mid-sized businesses, Mr. Wintermeier brought his extensive management and planning skills to the financial services industry in 2004 as a financial consultant with A.G.
 Edwards and Sons.
 He founded Fenway Financial Advisors in 2006 to provide practical professionals with efficient advice, unburdened by incentives to generate commissions and unbiased by the conflicts of interest inherent in the so-called “fee only” business model.

 Mr. Wintermeier is the author of Grand Theft Portfolio, a book highlighting the need for dramatic changes in the world of personal advice.
-Mr. Wintermeier is a current director and past Vice-President and Treasurer of the Neighborhood Association of the Back Bay in Boston, MA.
+Mr. Wintermeier is a past Vice-President and Treasurer of the Neighborhood Association of the Back Bay in Boston, MA.
 He is an active member of the Bay State Model Railroad Museum where he has served on the board of directors as both Treasurer and Director of Building Operations.
 He is also an active member of the South Shore Model Railroad Club.
 In his spare time, Mr. Wintermeier is a competitive amateur golfer and travel photographer.

 Carrie Catlin, CFP®, Principal